mscarey/AuthoritySpoke/docs/guides/statute_rules.rst

     >>> print(loan_is_transfer)
     the Rule that the court MUST ALWAYS impose the
       RESULT:
-        the Fact that <the beardcoin transaction> was a transfer of beardcoin between <the defendant> and <the counterparty>
+        the fact that <the beardcoin transaction> was a transfer of beardcoin between <the defendant> and <the counterparty>
       GIVEN:
-        the Fact that <the beardcoin transaction> was <the defendant>'s loan of the token attributed to <the Department of Beards>, asserting the fact that <the Department of Beards> granted an exemption from the prohibition of wearing beards, to <the counterparty>
+        the fact that <the beardcoin transaction> was <the defendant>'s loan of the token attributed to <the Department of Beards>, asserting the fact that <the Department of Beards> granted an exemption from the prohibition of wearing beards, to <the counterparty>